 - In Ghost Town (1988), it is the refusal of the meek townsfolk to join the sheriff in opposing Deviln and his gang that causes the town to be cursed and then to be trapped in a state of undeath under the rulership of the equally undead Devlin.

 - Gun Fury: Twice in his pursuit of Frank Slayton's gang, Ben Warren stops in towns in an attempt to raise a Posse to help him, only to be met by fear and indifference from the townsmen.

 - Most of the male characters in High Noon, to the point where you wonder why the town marshal bothered protecting the town in the first place.

-- An episode in the '90s The Untouchables series, in which the Untouchables and some of Capone's men go to Kansas, and the mayor is the Meek Townsman.
+- In an episode of The Untouchables, the Untouchables and some of Capone's men go to Kansas, and the mayor is the Meek Townsman.
 He makes a speech, talking as if he's saying something noble, but he's telling his townspeople not to help Eliot Ness and co. fight the gangsters — "live to farm another day.
 To father, another day."

 - Mayor Cheetum from Cactus Canyon.

 - In The Adventures of Puss in Boots, Mayor Temoroso's reaction to any situation that might be considered even slightly threatening is to hide in a barrel.